DevHydros/Search-Roblox-Groups/README.md

 😈This code will help you find roblox groups without an owner😈

 > [!WARNING]
-> we recommend running the script as an administrator.
+> We recommend running the script as an administrator.

 The code takes the random IDs of the roblox groups, and then checks:
 * The group has an owner